tnelson/Forge/docs/index.md

 </style>

-# A Tool and Language for Teaching Formal Methods
+# Forge: A Tool and Language for Teaching Formal Methods

 Forge is a lightweight formal-methods tool, similar to [Alloy 6](https://alloytools.org), built with *teaching* in mind.
 Forge provides a progression of sub-languages that gradually build in expressive power to match students' experience and expertise.